-More Than 1.8 Million Homeowner Assistance Actions Taken through Making Home Affordable
+More Than 1.9 Million Homeowner Assistance Actions Taken through Making Home Affordable

-- More than 1.2 million homeowners have received a permanent modification through the Home Affordable Modification Program (HAMP).
-Homeowners have reduced their first lien mortgage payments by a median of approximately \$547 each month almost 40% of their median before-modification payment saving a total estimated \$23.5 billion to date in monthly mortgage payments. - Homeowners currently in HAMP permanent modifications with some form of principal reduction have been granted an estimated \$12.4 billion in principal reduction.
-Of all non Government Sponsored Enterprise (GSE) loans eligible for principal reduction entering HAMP in October, 69% included a principal reduction feature. - Nearly 238,000 homeowners have exited their homes through a short sale or deed-in-lieu of foreclosure with assistance from the Home Affordable Foreclosure Alternatives Program (HAFA). - More than 121,000 second lien modifications have been completed through the Second Lien Modification Program (2MP).
+- More than 1.3 million homeowners have received a permanent modification through the Home Affordable Modification Program (HAMP).
+Homeowners have reduced their first lien mortgage payments by a median of approximately \$544 each month - almost 40% of their median before-modification payment - saving a total estimated \$25.5 billion to date in monthly mortgage payments. - More than 126,000 second lien modifications have been started through the Second Lien Modification Program (2MP). - More than 266,000 homeowners have exited their homes through a short sale or deedin-lieu of foreclosure with assistance from the Home Affordable Foreclosure Alternatives Program (HAFA).